Gazpacho

 Historical Notes for This Recipe:

 I first made Gazpacho with my food blogging friends in August 2006, yikes!
-This recipe was updated with greatly-improved photos in August 2020 and updated with more information in August 2021.
+The Gazpacho recipe was updated with greatly-improved photos in August 2020 and updated again with more information in 2024.

 I just made and had a small bowl–with no wait time, It’s already fabulous.
 I hope there is some left so we can see what it tastes like chilled overnight. Â Honestly, this may be the best I’ve ever made.
 I’ve been so disappointed by gazpachos that taste so blah.
 Thanks for a great recipe, (I ended up pureeing the red one vinegar, garlic, oil, parsley and basil together.
 I will be adding some basil to garnish later since I’m growing a ton right now.)